-The Radeon RX5700 GPUs are here.
+The AMD Radeon RX5700 GPUs are here.
 With the NDA lifted, we can finally talk about the cards and their performance.
 The last few generations of Radeon GPUs have been released around what AMD called GCN or Graphics Core Next and was released in 2012.
 Five generations of AMD GPUs have been built on GCN and it is great for math-heavy applications due to its high TFLOPS throughput.
-To put it very simply, GCN performance is good in complex instruction sets and suffers when instruction sets are simpler which, tend to be gaming workloads.
+To put it very simply, GCN performance is good in complex instruction sets and suffers when instruction sets are simpler which, tends to be gaming workloads.

 AMD looks to change this with their new architecture called RDNA or Radeon DNA.
 RDNA doesn’t abandon the GCN technology but instead combines lessons learned from GCN with the new NAVI GPU to bring RDNA to market.
-RDNA combines all-new compute units, multi-level cache hierarchy and a new streamlined graphics pipeline in the effort to be more efficient in diverse workloads.
+RDNA combines all-new compute units, multi-level cache hierarchy, and a new streamlined graphics pipeline in the effort to be more efficient in diverse workloads.

 Navi has 40 RDNA compute units with each having 64 streaming processors for a grand total of 2560 Stream Processors.
 While that is less than Vega’s, the NAVI streaming processors are quite different.